Peloton rower to join bikes and treads, according to its app

 Listen up, fitness aficionados and Peloton fans!
-A Peloton rower could soon join the bikes and treats in the line-up, according to recent code revealed from the Peloton app’s recent update.
+A Peloton rower could soon join the bikes and treads in the line-up, according to recent code revealed from the Peloton app’s recent update.

 A Peloton rower was in the headlines for years, but, aside from a recent job posting, there was little to no evidence to back it up.
 Now, with dismantling version 1.0.331270 of the official app, we get a confirmation on Peloton’s plans for a rower.